rohit-vaswani/coding-interview-preparation/readme.md

 2. Tackle the problem
    -- Complex problem, DS.
    -- Helper/Built-in functions to use. [merge-sorted-arrays]
-   -- Responsibility & Input/Output of each function.
+   -- Responsibility & Input/Output of each function. [create-a-fake-timer-setInterval, parkingLot]
-   -- Recursive problem, Recursion [create-an-interval] -- Cases problem, handle
+   -- Recursive problem, Recursion [create-an-interval] -- Cases problem, handle [compress-a-string]
-   -- String/Array problem, example and passes [longest-substring-with-unique-characters] -- non-comprehensive, english translation
+   -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings] -- non-comprehensive, english translation [countRangeSum]

--- Complete the flow using the comments
--- Complete the flow using the helper functions
+# Still Unable to solve the problem
--- Understand the problem using simpler/minimal example -- Understand the input & output of the problem very clearly [create-an-interval] -- Write passes to understand how the solution looks like in each phase
+-- Understand the problem using simpler/minimal/positive/negative example -- Write how each pass will look like
+-- Translate that problem into the english
+-- Write recursion steps in each iteration

-## Recursive approach
+## Recursive approach [decodeStr]
+1. Confirm yourself the return type of the function.
+2. Always take simple example to understand the problem/solution better.
+3. Identify base conditions.
+Handle them first.
-1. Make yourself **fool** that a recursive call will return the correct answer.
+4. Handle non-base condition, one-by-one.
+Make yourself fool that recursive function will return the proper answer.
-2. Think about your bases-cases of a recursive function and converge your non-base cases towards them.
-3. Think about how you aggregated your non-base cases.
-4. When you define the non-base conditions, you are actually performing DFS operation.
+5. Think about the aggregation operation to converge to the answer.